takehika0129/takehika-github-pages/reviews/prototype11.md

 # **Concept**

-## Usage
+This is designed to demonstrate the fundamentals of AWS Lambda, including deployment, and minimal IAM role setup.

-Create and Deploy a Simple AWS Lambda Function
+# **📖 How to Set Up AWS Lambda**

-1. Sign in to the AWS Lambda Console.
+1️⃣ Sign in to the AWS Lambda Console.
-2. Click "Create function" and choose "Author from scratch".
+2️⃣ Click "Create function" and choose "Author from scratch".
-3. Fill in the details:
+3️⃣ Fill in the details:
-Function name: hello-world-lambda
+- Function name: hello-world-lambda
-Runtime: Python 3.x (Choose the latest version available)
+- Runtime: Python 3.x (Choose the latest version available)
-Architecture: x86_64
+- Architecture: x86_64
-Permissions: Expand Change default execution role and select "Create a new role with basic Lambda permissions".
+- Permissions: Expand Change default execution role and select "Create a new role with basic Lambda permissions".
-4. Click Create function.
+4️⃣ Click "Create function".
-5. Replace the default code with:
+5️⃣ Replace the default code with:
 ```sh
 import json